PaintDumpster/Applied_research_studio/README.md

 **3-** what are some of the mst important issues that you stumble upon during your work and how do you usually come around them.<br>

 #### Notes:

+35 yo
+three cats 3 dogs and thre snakes hobby as an artist, gamer,

+originallly wanted to do concept art not a lot of

+they would give me a

+in aaa you have the priviliege of being very specific

+aaa companies are super stable

+4 to 5 people. i would interact with a lot different teams.

+many of the software used in aaa companies are propietary.

+pbi, fracture, but mostly maya.

+i was given the assets more or less ready the more detailed the asset you want to brake the better.

+everything had to be very triangular and create quads out of those. we have never used ai.

+it is one thing to create a model and another to make sure that it is optimize for game development.

+aaa. the equipment tha software and the level of experience is top notch compared to they would be more likely to teach you other skillsets so you become more of a generalist.

+they looks for seniority

+make sure that crunch will

+some companies use blender.

+how are you handling to much geometry.